jaredraycoleman/Southaven/Organizations/Kingdom of Solara.md

 ### **The Lusteris Secession (Year 1056)**

 Not all Solarans embraced the Church's growing influence and the Crown's expanding authority.
-In Year 1056, a group of dissidents—scholars, merchants, and freethinkers—left Solara for the harsh desert near [[The Deadlands]].
+In Year 1056, a group of dissidents—scholars, merchants, and freethinkers—left Solara for the harsh desert near [[Deadlands]].
 Against all predictions, they successfully established [[Lusteris]], a free city that rejected both Crown and Church authority.

 King Marcus II declared the Lusterians traitors, but military campaigns to reclaim them failed in the brutal desert heat.
 Eventually, pragmatism won out: Lusteris became a valuable trading partner, and an uneasy peace was established.
 Many Solarans still view Lusteris with suspicion, seeing it as a haven for heretics and rebels.

 ### **Modern Era (Year 1100-Present)**

 The kingdom has continued to grow and prosper, though new challenges emerge:
-- The [[The Witchwood|Witchwood]] became corrupted in Year 1097, creating a dangerous barrier south of Southaven
+- The [[Witchwood|Witchwood]] became corrupted in Year 1097, creating a dangerous barrier south of Southaven
 - Trade with [[Lusteris]] has grown despite official disapproval
 - Relations with the elven territories of [[Balandel]] and [[Vel Enweir]] have strengthened
 - Rumors of cult activity have increased in recent decades